American Journal of Physics, Vol. 71, No. 4, pp. 386–391, April 2003

 Consider an object moving in a potential energy field PE(x).
 Choose three events 1, 2, 3 that are infinitesimally close together on its worldline, as shown in Fig. 5; these events approximate the real-worldline segment by a once-broken line and represent a little section of a real worldline that is initially unknown.
 Label A the segment between 1 and 2 and B the segment between 2 and 3.
 Let x1, x2, x3 be the spatial coordinates of these events and t1, t2, t3 be the corresponding times.
 Now use the principle of least action to find the true worldline representing real motion between 1 and 3.

+Figure 5.
 To start, fix all times and positions with the exception of x2.
 Then vary the position of x2 to minimize the action for the once-broken path.
-To simplify the algebra, use equal time intervals denoted by Deltat:
+To simplify the algebra, use equal time intervals denoted by t:

 The small loss in generality involved in equal time intervals can be removed easily (see pedagogical note 3).